Pulse Crank Shorteners

 We aim to despatch these items within 7 days, but there may be delays at certain times of the year ( for example busy periods and holidays) – please contact Patrick if you need to be certain.

 We want all our customers to be absolutely happy with our products.
-If, within 14 days receiving any Pulse Product, you find it unsuitable for your needs you may return it in as new condition, using the original packing, for a full refund.
+If, within 14 days of receiving any Pulse Product, you find it unsuitable for your needs you may return it in as new condition, using the original packing, for a full refund of the item value.
 Please use a trackable delivery service, at your own expense.

-If the Pulse Shortener has been fitted, a nominal deduction will be made for the ‘consumable’ items used in fitting – namely the straps, star washers, the Torx screws and driver.
-Currently the charge is £9.50.
+If the Pulse Shortener has been fitted, a nominal deduction will be made for the ‘consumable’ items used in fitting – namely the straps, star washers, the Torx screws and driver – and the reduction in sale value.
+Currently the charge is £15.50.

 If you have any concerns about our refund policy, please contact us.